evanobenauer/GravityShapes/README.md

 # Bounce Mode (Left Button)
 THIS MODE IS NOT FINISHED
 Objects bounce off of one another using Conservaton of Momentum

+Velocity for both particles after the collision is determined using perfectly elastic conservation of momentum with a restitution value of 0.6

 ![gif](img/bounceCollision.gif.gif)